Pumpkin Chocolate Chip Babka

 After this first step, we’ll move the dough to the refrigerator.
 The yeast will continue to work in the cold and the dough will still rise, but the whole process is slowed down.

-One the dough finishes the refrigerated rise, roll it out into a large rectangle and spread on the filling.
+Once the dough finishes the refrigerated rise, roll it out into a large rectangle and spread on the filling.
 For the filling, mix together the pumpkin puree, brown sugar, and spices.
 Spread it on using a spoon or a pastry brush.
 Then sprinkle with chocolate chips, roll it up into a log, and twist.

 Place the shaped babka into a loaf pan, cover it with a clean dish towel, and set it aside for another hour for a second rise.
-Sprinkle some chocolate chip streusel on top (quite possibly the best part), then bake!

 After baking the babka, we’ll also brush the finished loaf with simple syrup.
 This both makes the final loaf a little shiny and extra sweet.
 Delicious!